 Artists from all across the globe started to invest in the Maltese capital seeking inspiration through its unique architecture and Mediterranean charisma.
 Streets which were before considered as desolated and abandoned were now being transformed into hotspots for cafes, bars and restaurants.

-Because of this renewed interest, a Valletta which was otherwise left for the aging local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
+Because of this renewed interest, a Valletta which was otherwise left for the ageing local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
 Whereas up until some years ago a property in Valletta was considered as a cheap and bad investment, now houses on the market in this area can go up to millions of euros.
-Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old town houses which were brilliantly restored to offer a unique experience.
+Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old townhouses which were brilliantly restored to offer a unique experience.
+You can easily find accommodation in Valletta on Booking.com.

 What really pushed Valletta into a new era was the complete restructure and modernisation of some of its most iconic buildings such as the Triton Fountain and St Georges Square.
 The next big investment was in a new parliament.
 This injection of artistic touch came with a helping hand from a world-famous artistic director Renzo Piano (architect of the Chard in London among others).
 All of these major attractions (which will be mentioned later on) have helped Valletta take a giant leap forward.

 In 2018, Valletta was also named as the European Capital of Culture, yet another huge source of investment into this wonderful city.
 Today, nights in Valletta are as fun as can be.
-Dozens of restaurants fill every corner and artistic activities go on practically all year round.
+Dozens of restaurants (we mention some of the best below) fill every corner and artistic activities go on practically all year round.
 It has become the home of painters, poets and writers, but also the hub for modern bars and restaurants.
 The old meets the new.
 Art meets politics and palazzos meet modern apartments.
 Dear readers, we’d like you to meet our beloved capital, Valletta.

 The city was designed by military engineer Francesco Laparelli.
 The epicentre of the city was built on an area called Mount Sciberras.
 After Laparelli, Giolormo Cassar took over the structural works after spending years in Rome.
 He adopted the style into the Maltese capital.
 If you are a history enthusiast then make sure you listen to a BBC podcast called In Our Time about the Great Siege of Malta 1565.
 You can find it on BBC radio 4 or through Spotify.